If you have your records in an accounting package you’ll need to enter the figures into the relevant section(s) of the tax return.

 If you run your business from home (it’s your principal place of business and is being used regularly and exclusively for your business), enter the business proportion of the expenses.

-Repairs and maintenance of property and equipment (box 17)
+Repairs and maintenance of property and equipment (box 17 on the paper return)

 Enter the repairs and maintenance of business premises and equipment.
 Don’t include: